The Goal

 The Aha Moment: Insights from the Research

-The results were clear: most users expected Clean Beauty to have its own dedicated category (like in Observation #2).
-But there was also a decent chunk of users who preferred finding Clean products through main category pages (Observation #1).
+The results were clear.
+Most users expected Clean Beauty to have its own dedicated category (like in Observation #2) but there was also a chunk of users who preferred finding Clean products through main category pages (Observation #1).

 The Aha Moment: Insights from the Research

-The results were clear: most users expected Clean Beauty to have its own dedicated category (like in Observation #2).
-But there was also a decent chunk of users who preferred finding Clean products through main category pages (Observation #1).
+The results were clear.
+Most users expected Clean Beauty to have its own dedicated category (like in Observation #2) but there was also a chunk of users who preferred finding Clean products through main category pages (Observation #1).

 The Aha Moment: Insights from the Research

-The results were clear: most users expected Clean Beauty to have its own dedicated category (like in Observation #2).
-But there was also a decent chunk of users who preferred finding Clean products through main category pages (Observation #1).
+The results were clear.
+Most users expected Clean Beauty to have its own dedicated category (like in Observation #2) but there was also a chunk of users who preferred finding Clean products through main category pages (Observation #1).

 The Aha Moment: Insights from the Research

-The results were clear: most users expected Clean Beauty to have its own dedicated category (like in Observation #2).
-But there was also a decent chunk of users who preferred finding Clean products through main category pages (Observation #1).
+The results were clear.
+Most users expected Clean Beauty to have its own dedicated category (like in Observation #2) but there was also a chunk of users who preferred finding Clean products through main category pages (Observation #1).

 UX Solution: Building the Best User Flow